June 2025 Newsletter.

 Hello friends of Ocean Therapy.
 Welcome to our June newsletter!

 Hi friends of ocean Therapy, here’s to a big welcome to our June edition, a newsletter for new and old friends.
-This month we feature an interesting topic …..
+This month we feature an interesting topic, Fibromyalgia.
 One condition that we see fairly often in the clinic and try to help and support patients suffering with which is ‘Fibromalgia’, a debilitating condition which will be the main focus of our content for this month.

-In our little community blog here for this month we would like to celebrate the recent fabulous achievement by one of our patients Anna Barker who recently walked / jogged the south West coast on one of the hottest days so far this year.
+In our little community blog here for this month we would like to share the recent fabulous achievement’s by our junior patients, they have all excelled in their chosen activities and we would like to celebrate them all with you.
+Anna Barker, a patient of many years recently walked / jogged the south West coast with her friend, on one of the hottest days so far this year.
 After a foggy dull start to the day they soon walked some of Dorset’s most challenging ascents starting the sponsored walk in Weymouth, walking around the top of the White Horse at Osmington over to Lulworth and back along the coast path to return to Weymouth.
 In blistering sun they completed the marathon walk in just under 11 hours along with some blisters to be proud with by the time they had finished.
 Anna managed to raise a impressive sum of for her chosen charity ‘Blood Cancer UK’ in the memory of her dear dad who passed away last year.

-Ocean therapy supported Anna throughout her walking journey and taped her up to support a previous trauma injury, preventing any instability problems whilst out on the walk, we loved the tape…see image!
+Ocean therapy supported Anna throughout her walking journey and taped her up to support a previous trauma injury, preventing any instability problems whilst out on the walk.

-Anyone who might like to sponsor Anna please go onto the link below.
+Anyone who might like to sponsor Anna please go onto the link here: https://www.justgiving.com

 UNDERSTANDING FIBROMALGIA